martinvonk/SPEI/paper/paper.md

 The `SPEI` package is built on `Pandas` [@pandas_paper_2010; @pandas_software_2020], which in turn relies heavily on `NumPy` [@numpy_article_2020].
 It uses `pandas.Series` with a `DatetimeIndex`, enabling powerful time series methods such as `resample` and `rolling`.
 Probability density functions are provided via the `SciPy` `stats` module [@scipy_paper_2020].
-Literature offers general guidance for what distribution to use for each standardized index; e.g., a gamma distribution for SPI [@thom_gamma_1996] and a fisk (log-logistic) distribution for SPEI.
+Literature offers general guidance for what distribution to use for each standardized index; e.g., a gamma distribution for SPI [@thom_gamma_1996] and a fisk (log-logistic) distribution for SPEI [@vicenteserrano_spei_2010].
 However, with the `SciPy` package, users are free to experiment with any of the 200+ univariate continuous distributions available.
 Each distribution has a `fit` method for maximum likelihood estimation on the data.

 #### Example